This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Melt 2 tablespoons of butter in a microwave-safe bowl.
+- Make the Brownie Layer: Melt the butter in a microwave-safe bowl.
 In a separate bowl, whisk together the sugar, flour, and cocoa powder.
-Add the melted butter, egg yolk, and vanilla, and stir until just combined.
-Pour the batter into the prepared ramekin and spread it evenly.
+Add the melted butter, egg yolk, and vanilla and stir until just combined.
+Pour into the ramekin and spread into an even layer.

 Notes

-- Use a Baking Sheet: Place the ramekin on a baking sheet to catch spills and make it easier to move in and out of the oven.
+- Place the ramekin on a baking sheet.
+The brookie can bubble up as it bakes.
+A rimmed baking sheet underneath catches any drips and makes it easier to move in and out of the oven.

 Nutrition